rikyoz/bit7z/README.md

 <img alt="Github All Releases" src="https://img.shields.io/github/downloads/rikyoz/bit7z/total.svg?style=popout&label=total%20downloads&logo=icloud&logoColor=white"/></a>
 </div>

-Each released package contains a _precompiled version_ of the library (both in _debug_ and _release_ mode) and the _public API headers_ that are needed to use it in your program; packages are available for both _x86_ and _x64_ architectures.
+Each released package contains a _precompiled version_ of bit7z (both in _debug_ and _release_ mode) and the _public API headers_ needed to use the library in your program; packages are available for both _x86_ and _x64_ architectures.

-Obviously, you can also clone/download this repository and build the library by yourself (please, see the [wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).
+You can also clone/download this repository and build the library by yourself (please, see the [wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).

 ## :toolbox: Requirements